rossberg/1ml/README.txt

 == Building ==

-You need OCaml (since 4.02) and Make to build 1ML.
+You need OCaml 4.02 (or higher) and Make to build 1ML.
 Then just invoke:

   make